 I have previously written about reasons to take CPP early at age 60.
-In this post, I cover some reasons why you may want to delay taking CPP until age 70 instead of the standard 65 years.
+In this post, I cover reasons you may want to delay taking CPP until age 70 instead of the standard 65 years.

 How Much is CPP at Age 70?